robmarkcole/HASS-Sighthound/README.md

 folder_watcher:
   - folder: /config/www/
 ```

-Then in `automations.yaml` we will send a photo when `sighthound_latest.jpg` is modified.
-Note that I [have included](https://community.home-assistant.io/t/limit-automation-triggering/14915) a couple of delays which disable the automation as the `folder_watcher` events can fire multiple times duing the image saving process:
+Then in `automations.yaml` we will send a photo when `sighthound_latest.jpg` is updated:

 ```yaml
 - id: '1527837198169'